 Helps With Erectile Function

-The L-arginine pathway is very complicated and disruption on any of steps of NO- formation can cause problems with erection.
-It can happen at any age but the older your male partner will get the lower effectiveness of L-arginine pathway is, and the importance of the alternative pathway grows.
-But in order for this alternative to work a high level of nitrates circulating in the blood needed.
-A glass of nitrate-rich juices per day will keep Nitric Oxide levels high and blood flowing to all organs.
+The L-arginine pathway is very complicated and disruption on any of the steps of NO- formation can cause problems with erection.
+It can happen at any age but the older your male partner will get the lower effectiveness of the L-arginine pathway is, and the importance of the alternative pathway grows.
+But in order for this alternative to work a high level of nitrates circulating in the blood is needed.
+A glass of nitrate-rich juices per day will keep NO levels high and blood flow to all organs.

 But don’t think that this drink should be only on the men’s list.
-Proper blood flow in the clitoris helps women to reach climax easier and enjoy more the process of the intercourse.
+Proper blood flow in the clitoris helps women to reach climax, anti inflammatory easier and enjoy more the process of intercourse.